sphinx-doc/sphinx/doc/extdev/builderapi.rst

    .. rubric:: Core Methods

-   These methods are predefined and should generally not be overridden, since they form the core of the build process:
+   These methods are define the core build workflow and cannot be overridden:

    .. automethod:: build_all
    .. automethod:: build_specific